- October 26, 2017

 Filing separately with related incomes

 By filing separately, a couple can pay less to the IRS when both of them work and earn the same income.
-When comparing the tax due amount under both separate and joint filing status, the combined earning keeps them in higher tax bracket.
-The savings of the couple is based on various factors, which includes investments and plans for children.
+When comparing the tax due amount under both separate and joint filing status, the combined earning keeps them in a higher tax bracket.
+The savings of the couple is based on various factors, which include investments and plans for children.
 While filing separately, it cuts the deductions for IRA contributions and removes child tax credits among other taxes.

 Using miscellaneous deductions for filing separately

 Miscellaneous deductions may decrease the taxable income, but when you need to enter them on Schedule A, they should sum up to 2 % or more of Adjusted Gross Income (AGI).
 Couples having job-search costs, union dues, unreimbursed business expenses, and tax preparation fees can find the miscellaneous deductions that do not qualify if their increased combined income raises their AGI.
-When a spouse travels more frequently through the air can rack up a sizable tally in fees of the airline for the baggage and itinerary changes, which makes the miscellaneous deduction worth.
+When a spouse travels more frequently through the air can rack up a sizable tally in fees of the airline for the baggage and itinerary changes, which makes the miscellaneous deduction worth it.

 Saving with unanticipated expenses

 When a couple uses unreimbursed health care costs and casualty losses on Schedule A in saving the taxes is determined by the adjusted gross income.
-When the medical expense does not exceed the 10 % of AGI, they do not qualify for the deduction.
+When the medical expense does not exceed 10 % of AGI, they do not qualify for the deduction.
 Even the casualty losses total should be more than 10 % of AGI.
 The spouse with substantial medical outlay or loss calculates deductibility against his or her own, lower AGI if any of the couple file separate returns.
 When one of the couples might decrease the taxable income this way, married filing separately can cut back a couple’s overall tax.

 Guarding the future

-When the couples are about to divorce, they may avoid the joint returns.
+When the couples are about to divorce, they may avoid joint returns.
 This may avoid the post-divorce complications.
 But before deciding how to file the returns, all the couples who are living in a community property need to consider the state law.